-The Mental Health Act 1983 (the Act) provides for the Trust Board to appoint a sub-committee made up wholly or partly of Non-Executive Directors, or wholly of persons who are not directors of the Trust to exercise its powers under Section 23 of the Act to discharge a patient from detention.
+The Mental Health Act 1983 allow us to appoint a sub-committee made up wholly or partly of non-executive directors, or who are not our directors, to exercise powers (under Section 23 of the act) to discharge a patient from detention.

-Amongst other duties, the Hospital Managers sit on panels to review the cases of patients detained under the Act.
+Among other duties, the hospital managers sit on panels to review the cases of patients detained under the Act.

 Reviews are held following -

-Additionally, the Hospital Managers can also hold a review at their discretion.
+Hospital managers can also hold a review at their discretion.

-In conducting such reviews, Hospital Managers are expected to assimilate information provided by clinicians, social workers, nurses, patients and their representatives in a fair and impartial manner.
+During these reviews, hospital managers are expected to look over information provided by clinicians, social workers, nurses, patients and their representatives in a fair and impartial manner.

-The Trust expects Hospital Managers to commit to an induction program at the start of their appointment and to attend a minimum of two Hospital Managers Committees a year.
+We expect hospital managers to commit to an induction program at the start of their appointment and to attend a minimum of two committee meetings a year.

 There will also need to be a willingness to attend continuing training programs to stay up to date with changes in the law.

-The following documents support the appointment and training programs for Associate Managers
+These documents support the appointment and training programs for associate managers: